Planning a method for covariate adjustment in individually-randomised trials: a practical guide: Background

 A premise of this article is therefore that accounting for covariates in the analysis of trials is a good idea.
 We are concerned with how trial statisticians and clinical investigators should agree on a method before seeing the data.
 This perspective is taken to help statisticians working on trials make sensible, informed decisions when writing a statistical analysis plan.

 We will focus most heavily on binary outcome data since this is where some of the issues are most acute.
 When the outcome measure is continuous and the analysis aims to estimate a difference in means, some -- though not all -- of the considerations of this paper become redundant.
-In particular, collapsibility of the mean difference means that none of the discussion around collapsibility is relevant.
+In particular, the discussion below about non-collapsibility is not relevant to the mean difference, which is collapsible (which will be discussed further for binary outcomes).
+Desirable properties of analysis of covariance using ordinary least squares for continuous outcomes are well appreciated, particularly when treatment--covariate interactions are assumed to be negligible (discussed further below).

 For adjustment to be worthwhile, the covariates to be included in the analysis must be prognostic: adjustment for a covariate that is not prognostic is essentially equivalent to an unadjusted analysis, though it can lose power in small samples.
 It is not the purpose of this article to discuss which covariates to choose.
 The Committee for Proprietary Medicinal Products \textit{Points to consider on adjustment for baseline covariates} document gives some guidance\cite{cpmpcovariates04}.
 It does caution against approaches that select covariates most strongly associated with the outcome in the trial; however, subsequent work (for example~\cite{tsiatis08,balzer16}) has shown that such a procedure can be pre-specified in a principled manner.